therneau/iscb2018/README.md

     * I have written a statistical textbook.
     * Once you have learned Latex, it is an easy and powerful for knitr documents.
     * Nevertheless, I tell newcomers to learn markdown instead.
 It is _almost_ as good and much, much simpler.
-    * The provided code is still easy to read, but I recognize that markedown would have been marginally better for you, the users.
+    * The provided code is still easy to read, but I recognize that markedown would have been better for you, the users.
 My apologies.

 ## Duration

-This site will stay up for a few weeks after the course, but the material is by its very nature ephemeral.
+This site will stay up for a few months after the course, but the material is by its very nature ephemeral.
 I aim to use slides as an aid and not as content: most of what I will say is not there.
 This makes them less useful as standalone material.